Nick Hancock

 Nicholas John Hancock (born 25 October 1962) is an English actor and television presenter.
-He hosted the sports quiz They Think It's All Over for 10 years.
+He hosted the sports quiz They Think It's All Over for ten years.
 He also formerly presented Room 101 (1994–1999) on television, as well as its earlier radio version (1992–1994).

 Early life

-Hancock grew up with three elder sisters and his father Ken.
-He was educated at Yarlet School in Staffordshire and later Shrewsbury School.
+Hancock grew up with three elder sisters and his father, Ken.
+He was educated at Yarlet School, Staffordshire, and later Shrewsbury School.
 He was awarded a third-class degree in education by Homerton College, Cambridge.
-While he was at Cambridge Hancock was a member of the Footlights, where he first collaborated with Hugh Dennis and Steve Punt, and became president in 1983, with Punt as vice president.
+While he was at Cambridge, Hancock was a member of the Footlights, where he first collaborated with Hugh Dennis and Steve Punt, and became president in 1983, with Punt as vice-president.
 He was also a founding member of the Homerton College Blaggards.

-After graduating Hancock became a PE teacher and practised stand-up comedy as a hobby.
+After graduating, Hancock became a PE teacher and practised stand-up comedy as a hobby.
 He formed a double act with Neil Mullarkey, another former member of the Footlights, and they mostly did satirical spoofs of the title sequences of television shows to accompanying music, several times on television, including on After Ten with Tarbuck in 1988.
-The shows included Doctor Who, Kojak, and Dad's Army.
+The shows include Doctor Who, Kojak and Dad's Army.